danrlyon/danrlyon.github.io/pages/reveng/look_at_ghidra.md

 ## Start Reverse Engineering
 If you are familiar with C code, you can see in the Decompile view that the function asks the user for a password and allocates two buffers of 16 and 8 bytes on the heap using `malloc()` then stores the address to these buffers on the stack and sets the pointer to `1` which is the second `uint` position in puVar1.
 Since the memory allocation of `__s` was declared first, it is positioned in front of the `puVar1` memory allocation.

 This leads us to the `fgets` function that takes the input from the user and stores it in the allocated memory of `__s`.
 And comparing the possible input size, 160 bytes, to the size of the allocated memory for `__s`, 16 bytes, we find that if we input more than 16 bytes it will flow over into the next memory allocation in the heap, which happens to be the puVar containing the uid!
-We know that if the uid is equal to zero so if we write 16 bytes of anything to fill up the first buffer, follow it with another 8 bytes to fill up the first memory location, and finally write 0 to the second memory location we will have tricked the program into thinking that we are admin due to our user id.
+We know that if the uid is equal to zero then you the program thinks you are admin based on the if statement responses.
+So if we write 16 bytes of anything to fill up the first buffer, follow it with another 8 bytes to fill up the first memory location, and finally write 0 to the second memory location we will have tricked the program into thinking that we are admin due to our user id.

 As the name suggested, this really is a simple overflow example and now we have discovered how to break into the program by reverse engineering the functionality and finding a flaw in the code.
 If you are using Linux, here is how you can use `printf` to overflow the buffer and gain admin access:
 ```bash